GrattonLab/LeeSmith_EPIC/README.md

 # 1. EPIC (Extended Precision measurement of Inhibitory Control)

 ### 1.1 Description
-This project examines how precise individual-level estimates of inhibitory control measures can be when utilizing extended within-subject data (exceeding 5,000 trials per participant per task).
+- This project examines how precise individual-level estimates of inhibitory control measures can be when utilizing extended within-subject data (exceeding 5,000 trials per participant per task).
 The dataset is publicly available at [OSF](https://osf.io/jk9nb/?view_only=bfc4c56718334581b267ad2e6f970d74).

+### 1.2 Citation
+- The codes provided here are based on the methods described in the following article: <br/>
+Lee, H. J., Smith, D. M., Hauenstein, C., Dworetsky, A., Kraus, B. T., Dorn, M., Nee, D. E., & Gratton, C. (2025).
+Precise individual measures of inhibitory control. *Nature Human Behaviour*

-### 1.2 Features
+### 1.3 Features
 - All analyses can be replicated with the provided datasets and scripts.

 ---